nabijaczleweli/gen-epub-book.rs/gen-epub-book.md

     NAME is an optional name under which the files will be segregated.
     PATH is an existing directory.

+  -D --free-date

+    Parse more datetime formats.

+    See FREE DATE FORMAT FEATURE for details.

 ## DESCRIPTOR FORMAT

 The descriptor consists of multiple lines in the format *"Key: Value"*, unknown